Vis4Sense/student-projects/2024-2025/Ningbo Wei/README.md

 - the material to answer this question comes from tabs that user is viewing/ have viewed, together with the knolege that the LLM has already have.

 ### What are these different to previous works?
+- build a new backend and frontend different from google extention
 - It can generate an mindmap after grouping all the related tabs。 For examples, display the advantage of different schools when search for postgraduate application, or analyise the prices and quality of each product when search for shopping, even Corporate campus recruitment information.
 - It allow user to ask question based on current tab/ current groups of tabs/ known knowledge of the LLM.
 - This time I will try to add LLM api that focusiong image analyise, increase the information from text based api.